Glamerstone/radial-llantas-web-develpoment/README.md

 # radial-llantas-web-develpoment
-This repository is for the new member of radial's web development.
+This repository is for the new member of radial's web development team.
 I uploaded all relevant information for the next projects

 I hope this documents help.